Anubhav1603/async-wikipedia/README.md

 # async-wikipedia
-asynchronous package for interacting with github api
+asynchronous package for interacting with wikipedia api